Dinesh1599/obsidian-Data-Engineer-Path/Data Encryptrion.md

 2. Generates lower level keys

 Key Rotation:
 Replacing existing accounts and table encrpytion keys every 30 days.
+Basically changing the encryption key with a new one and using the retired key only for decrpytion.

 Re-keying:
- Once a retired key exceeds 1yr, Snowflake automatically creates a new encryption key and re-encrypts all data previously protected by the retired key using the new key.
+ Once a retired key exceeds 1yr, Snowflake automatically creates a new encryption key and re-encrypts all data previously protected by the retired key using the new key. only a Enterprise level.
+To enable Re-keying: use SET PERIODIC_DATA_REKEYING = TRUE;